scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

 Accessing paths in this way returns ``Tree`` and ``Leaf`` objects, referring to directories and files, respectively.
 These paths may not point to directories or files that actually exist, but they can be used to create and work with these elements.

-We can, for example, easily store a ``pandas`` DataFrame somewhere in the tree for reference later:
+We can, for example, easily store a Pandas_ [McK10]_ DataFrame somewhere in the tree for reference later:

 .. todo: change to an example where we store a dataframe with arboreal data;
 .. more fun, less space, fits theme